KurtisAsha/klog/content/blog/nba_final_flow_2024/index.md

 The data collation was a manual effort, a labour of love.
 After watching game 5 of the 2024 NBA finals I painstakingly noted down each activity along with the timestamp.

-To add assurance to this data set I checked each activity available on <a href="https://www.nba.com/game/dal-vs-bos-0042300405/play-by-play?period=All" class="uri"><span class="citation" data-cites="nba.com/play-by-play">nba.com/play-by-play (2024)</span></a> matched on timestamp and cross checked the summary player stats against <a href="https://www.nba.com/game/dal-vs-bos-0042300405/box-score?period=All" class="uri"><span class="citation" data-cites="nba.com/box-score">nba.com/box-score (2024)</span></a>.
+To add assurance to this data set I checked each activity available on [nba.com/play-by-play (2024)](https://www.nba.com/game/dal-vs-bos-0042300405/play-by-play?period=All) matched on timestamp and cross checked the summary player stats against [nba.com/box-score (2024)](https://www.nba.com/game/dal-vs-bos-0042300405/box-score?period=All).

 A few self imposed rules during data creation: